- 1 Basic Airway Manoeuvres

 Airway management is an important skill in Emergency Medicine, Critical care (including Intensive care and High Dependency (HDU)) as well as in anaesthetics.

 Without a sufficient airway, a patient will suffer permanent brain damage with 3-4 minutes.

 In any situation where the patient is not able to maintain their own airway you should follow a systematic approach, and begin with the least invasive methods, in the order outlined below.
 Remember that these methods only provide ventilation and thus should only be used when the patient still has a pulse.
 If they have no pulse, and they are not breathing, then start the ALS protocol.

 - Open the patient’s mouth, do head tilt and chin lift (or jaw thrust – whichever is appropriate) and check for any obstructions.
-If you can remove any obstruction manually with your finger, then do so.
+If you can see any obvious foreign body or other obstruction you can remove it manually with

 Upper Airway Adjuncts

 e.g. The patient is still having trouble breathing.
 They may be gasping, but they are still conscious and attempting to take their own breaths

 - Try using a non re-breathing mask.
 Connect it to 15L O2

 - Remember you may still need to open the airway by performing a head tilt / chin lift or a jaw thrust – don’t forget to keep doing this if the patient keeps moving!